 The same authors have created a PDF that can be downloaded here regarding a very detailed analysis of this subject.

 Does the Mississippi River qualify as the River Sidon?
 No, and for a host of reasons, first of all being that the River Sidon MUST run South to North.
 Did you catch that?
-NOT North to South, but South to North.
+NOT North to South, but South to North, something VERY FEW rivers in North America do.
 It is undeniable unless you are a Heartlander who denies just about every geographic reference in the Book of Mormon.

 There are many articles on FairMormon.org that discuss several details and theories surrounding the Heartland model and proving them all incorrect.
 I don’t need to list them all here because there are many.
 Once you get on the website you will see what I’m talking about using their search feature.
 I only wish to point out two for now: